 Essential reading: Top fitness trackers and health gadgets

-They remove the burden of manual tracking of workouts.
+These devices remove the burden of manual tracking of workouts.
 By identifying your exercises and recording reps and sets, your workouts are showcased in unprecedented detail.
 Some even guide you on your form.

 Whether you are just a beginner or a hardened gym buff, there is an activity tracker to suit you.
 Read on for our selection of wearables to help take your gym session to a new level.

-With a single on-wrist tracker, Atlas can monitor your body in 3D.
+With a single on-wrist device, Atlas can monitor your body in 3D.
 It can tell the difference between push-ups and triangle push-ups, bicep curls and alternating bicep curls and squats versus dead lifts.
 The tracker also has the ability to automatically detect and count over 70 of the most popular exercises.
 Not to worry if your favourite exercise is not in the database.
 You can teach Atlas to recognise new ones.

 The gizmo logs your workouts with very little user action and keeps track of your heart rate so you can see how each movement affects your body.
 The on-wrist display gives you live feedback on the type, speed and quality of your exercises as you’re working out which means you can leave your phone in the locker for added convenience.